evolvingstuff/vdw2/content/posts/test-page.md

 #### VitaminDWiki – <a href="/posts/getting-vitamin-d-into-your-body" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Getting Vitamin D into your body">Getting Vitamin D into your body</a> has a chart

+#### HOW BORON CAN HELP

+Research, consisting of both animal and human studies, has revealed the [beneficial role of boron in increasing the serum levels of Vitamin D](https://scholar.google.com/scholar_lookup%3Fjournal%3DJ%20Trace%20Elem%20Exp%20Med%26title%3DEffect%20of%20boron%20depletion%20and%20repletion%20on%20blood%20indicators%20of%20calcium%20status%20in%20humans%20fed%20a%20magnesium-low%20diet%26author%3DFH%20Nielsen%26author%3DLM%20Mullen%26author%3DSK%20Gallegher%26volume%3D3%26publication_year%3D1990%26pages%3D45-54%26).
+The underlying mechanism appears multifaceted.
+One plausible explanation suggests that boron aids in retaining and efficiently utilizing magnesium and copper, minerals essential for various bodily functions.
+Specifically, boron is known to keep magnesium within the cell, preventing rapid depletion of our magnesium reserves, particularly pertinent during stress response.
+Concurrently, copper—an indispensable mineral for cellular energy generation—may also be conserved better as boron supplementation can prevent the over-consumption of critical nutrients, like copper, during increased stress.One pioneering open pilot study recorded similar findings.
+This study involved middle-aged participants presumed to be Vitamin D deficient.

 <pre style="background-color: #e0e0e0; white-space: pre-wrap;">
 <code class="language-text">